ashthaf/Phishing-Email-Investigation/Cases/Case-02-PayPal/Analysis/09-ioc-extraction.md

 # Conclusion

 The IOC extraction phase identified several indicators associated with the phishing campaign.
-The sender email, Return-Path, and originating IP address are considered suspicious and should be retained for further threat intelligence analysis.
-No malicious attachments were identified, and the only extracted domain (`fonts.googleapis.com`) is a legitimate external resource used for rendering HTML content.
+The sender email, Return-Path, originating IP address, and the domain **easilett.com** are considered suspicious and should be retained for further threat intelligence analysis.
+The **fonts.googleapis.com** domain is a legitimate external resource used for rendering HTML content and does not represent malicious infrastructure.

+No malicious attachments were identified, and the email was delivered as an HTML message.

 The extracted IOCs will be validated during the Threat Intelligence phase to determine their reputation, historical activity, and potential association with known phishing infrastructure.